Heatblur-Simulations/f-4e-manual/src/systems/flight_controls_gear/primary_flight_instruments.md

 1999 knots.
 Ground speed signal is provided by the Navigation Computer, with the source dependent on INS function.
 If the INS is online, the ground speed value calculated is based on the provided velocity, and can display correct information as low as 0 knots.
-When the INS is , the air data computer performs a calculation using crew-entered wind information, which can cause errors of up to 150 displaying while the aircraft is on the ground with the parking brake set.
+When the INS is offline, the air data computer performs a calculation using crew-entered wind information, which can cause errors of up to 150 displaying while the aircraft is on the ground with the parking brake set.
 If failed, the rollers will be stuck on their position.